j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

 to leave in-game resolution to your **native fullscreen resolution**, but still use **custom resolution + windowed mode** to reduce the visible screen area.

-When you run ``Btd6bot`` with windowed mode, it uses the logic descripted in following image
+When you run ``Btd6bot`` with windowed mode, it uses the logic described in following image

 ![](docs/images/settings/ultrawide.png)